mcosovic/FactorGraph.jl/docs/src/man/continuousModel.md

 #### Randomized damping parametars

-The GBP function `continuousModel()` receives arguments by keyword to set damping parametars.
+The function `continuousModel()` receives arguments by keyword to set damping parametars.
 We advise the reader to read the section [the GBP with randomized damping] (@ref dampGBP) which provides a detailed description of the input parameters.
 ```julia-repl
 gbp = continuousModel(DATA; prob = value, alpha = value)
 ```